nim-works/nimskull/doc/manual.rst

 ------------

-The set of routines from which the final routine is picked is called the "overload set", also referred to the "set of overloads".
+The set of routines from which the final routine is picked is called the "overload set", also referred to as the "set of overloads".

 The overload set for an identifier `x` is comprised of all routines with name `x` that are *reachable* from the point where overload resolution happens.